Catralitos/Catralitos.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Carlos Marques is a game director at Game Dev Técnico, Instituto Superior Técnico's game development association, where he leads the team developing Paper Park, a 3D platformer game set in an arts and crafts theme park diorama.
+He pitched the game idea, produced the documentation, and coordinated the team, as well as written code using Unreal Engine 5.
+He has also collaborated with over 50 devs in 20 game jams as a game designer and programmer, using various tools and platforms, such as Unity, and Unreal Engine.

+He earned his bachelor's degree in computer science from Faculdade de Ciências da Universidade de Lisboa, where he learned the fundamentals of software development and learned Java, Python, HTML, Javascript, and C, and had contact with many other programming languages and aspects of software engineering.

-With a master's degree in computer science from Instituto Superior Técnico (IST), Carlos Marques is passionate about game development, prototyping, and user experience.
-He has worked on multiple projects using various tools and platforms, such as Gamemaker Studio 2, Unity, and Unreal Engine, showcasing his creativity, adaptability, and technical skills.
+He also holds a master's degree in computer science from Instituto Superior Técnico, where he learned the fundamentals and advanced topics of game development, prototyping, and user experience.
+He has also worked as a monitor for Verão na ULisboa, a summer program that teaches high school students how to create their own games using Gamemaker Studio 2.

-In July 2022, Carlos was a monitor for Verão na ULisboa, a summer program that exposes high school students to science and technology at IST.
-He taught and assisted the students in creating their own games using Gamemaker Studio 2, demonstrating his communication, collaboration, and problem-solving skills.
-He is a hard-working and ambitious individual, who can work under deadlines, cope with challenges, and work with diverse teams.
-He aims to pursue a career in the gaming industry, where he can apply his knowledge and passion to create engaging and innovative games.
+He is passionate, creative, and adaptable, with strong technical, communication, and problem-solving skills.
+He aims to pursue a career where he can apply his knowledge in programming and continue to challenge himself.